Finding the Best Places to Retire Since 2006!

 Cons: The air quality is below the national average, and the earthquake risk is 337% higher than the national average.
 Wildfires have come close to Auburn in 2017, 2019 and 2021.

 Notes: In response to the wildfire threat, the city council has voted to designate the city a wildland urban interface area, meaning that all new construction has to adhere to wildfire preparedness codes.
-Auburn has grown 2% within the last decade.
-Home prices have increased 4% since last year.
+Auburn has maintained its population within the last decade.
+Home prices have increased 1% since last year.

 Recommended as a Retirement Spot?
 Yes, although the wildfire danger is something to keep in mind.
 Earthquakes, too.